 Patch Management

-Any IT device using outdated software is a security threat, including IT devices used by your vendors.
+Any IT device using outdated software is a security threat, including IT devices utilized by your vendors.
 If your vendors don’t follow a strict patch management program, their devices could be the entry point for a cybersecurity breach that threatens your data or IT systems – and all the financial damage that might ensue.

 Your vendor risk assessment should include reviewing your vendor’s patch management program and evaluating their processes for consistency and sustainability to mitigate this risk.